zap66/Discord-UI-Library/README.md

 > #### Discord UI Library

 ### Documentation
-The documentation is shown in each folder of the libraries
+The documentation is shown in each folder of the libraries.